pnnl/ruleset-checking-tool/docs/section22/Rule22-2.md

 **Applicability Checks:**

 1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 11, 12, or 13: `PLACEHOLDER`
+2. Pass Rule 22-42, Baseline must only have no more than one CHW plant: `if Rule-22-42 == "PASS":`

 ## Rule Logic: